ray-project/ray/doc/source/serve/dev-workflow.md

-% TODO(architkulkarni): Add in the appropriate sidebars and table of contents

 # Sample Development Workflow

 This page describes the recommended development workflow for Ray Serve applications when iterating in development.
 Once you're ready to go to production, you can jump to the [Production Guide](production.md) section.